zikaari/context-menu/README.md

         ul
             border-top: 1px solid #676767
 ```

+(If you SASS is not part of your workflow, you can use this to get through the day: https://www.sassmeister.com/)

 ## `ContextMenu.showMenu(data, [position])`
 > Deprecation: MouseEvents are now auto-captured thus passing them as second param is deprecated